Toledo Zoo & Aquarium: 1920–1929: Before the Great Depression

-By the 1920s, the Toledo Zoo created its first master plan, which called for new buildings.
-This plan was based on in-depth study of the eight most successful zoos around the world.
-The architectural style used in their plan was inspired by the Spanish architecture from the city's namesake, Toledo, Spain.
+The architectural style used in the first strategic plan for the zoo was inspired by the Spanish architecture of the city's namesake, Toledo, Spain.
 By 1924, they had completed the first building of their master plan, the Elephant House.
-In order to maintain funding for the zoo, Jones had brokered a deal with the City of Toledo so that it could be managed similar to the Bronx Zoo.
+To maintain funding for the zoo, Jones had brokered a deal with the City of Toledo so that it could be managed similarly to the Bronx Zoo.
 The Toledo Zoo became a public/private venture in 1926, allowing financial support from the city while leaving operations in the hands of the TZS.
-This change led to the formation of the Board of Managers, which was five city officials and four TZS members.
 In 1928, they completed their second building, the Herbivora (Giraffe House).
-On Christmas Day 1927, the Carnivora Building was opened to the public, after ground breaking was done by Kermit Roosevelt.
-In 1929, the Toledo Zoo completed its last building prior to the WPA Era, the Primate House.
+On Christmas Day 1927, the Carnivora Building was opened to the public, after groundbreaking was done by Kermit Roosevelt.
+In 1929, the Toledo Zoo completed its last building before the WPA Era, the Primate House.